 In the second part of the book Jarnow devotes a reasonable part to the 1990s, a time when there was the second massive wave of acid related arts and prominent trippers.

-Between those accounts come the reviews of concerts, festivals, tours, art projects and many innovations, publications, technology presentation and developments that all somehow were related to the drug-induced experiences of their inventors.
+Between those accounts come the reviews of concerts, festivals, tours, art projects and many innovations, publications, technology presentations and developments that all somehow were related to the drug-induced experiences of their inventors.

 Far from being simply a Grateful Dead chronology or a Deadhead almanac, Heads is the fascinating story of the American drug counterculture and their many artistic explorations.
 Jesse Jarnow is a popular author from Brooklyn, who contributes to Rolling Stone, Wired, Relix and The Village Voice on culture, music and technology.